7 Deploying Data Science Projects

 GitHub Pages offers free hosting for static content directly from your GitHub repository:

-Best for: HTML reports, documentation, simple visualizations Setup complexity: Low Cost: Free Limitations: Only static content, 1GB repository limit
+Best for: HTML reports, documentation, simple visualisations Setup complexity: Low Cost: Free Limitations: Only static content, 1GB repository limit

 Quick setup: